-Objective 2.1 Water Conservation: Establish measures that reduce water utilization.
+Objective 2.1 Water Conservation:

+Establish measures that reduce water utilization.

-Policy 2.1.1 UNIVERSITY-WIDE: FIU shall conserve water and reduce chemical use through the use of xeriscape design principles, which include but are not limited to:
+FIU shall conserve water and reduce chemical use through the use of Florida Friendly Landscape design principles, which include but are not limited to:

-- Use of drought tolerant and native plant materials; - Use of low volume delivery fixtures; - Zoned irrigation systems; - Moisture sensors and rain switches; - Use of drought tolerant ground cover; - Use of canopy trees; and - Use of soil amendments and mulch to enable soils to retain moisture. - Policy 2.1.2 UNIVERSITY-WIDE: Retrofit existing campus buildings with water-saving devices.
-Require that water-efficient (high efficient) fixtures and other water-saving devices be installed in all future buildings. - Policy 2.1.3 UNIVERSITY-WIDE: If feasible, expand the use of filtered wastewater ("reclaimed water") for landscape irrigation. - Policy 2.1.4 UNIVERSITY-WIDE: FIU will promote Florida Friendly principles through the use of drought-tolerant landscape species, the use of irrigation systems that conserve the use of potable and non potable water supplies, and restrictions on the amount of lawn areas.
+- Drought tolerant and native plant materials; - EPA WaterSense certified irrigation fixtures; - Zoned irrigation systems; - Moisture sensors, rain switches and EPA WaterSense certified smart controllers; - Drought tolerant ground cover; - Canopy trees; and - Soil amendments and mulch to enable soils to retain moisture.

+Retrofit existing campus buildings with watersaving devices.
+Requires that EPA WaterSense certified fixtures and other water-saving devices be installed in all future buildings.

+If feasible, expand the use of filtered wastewater ("reclaimed water") for landscape irrigation.

+FIU will promote Florida Friendly principles through the use of drought-tolerant landscape species, the use of irrigation systems that conserve the use of potable and non-potable water supplies, and restrictions on the amount of lawn areas.
+FIU will adhere to Miami Dade County's year round landscape irrigation rules as outlined in Section 32-8.2.
+Permanent year round landscape irrigation restrictions and utilize weather based smart controllers to maximize water savings from irrigation.

-Objective 2.2 Solid Waste Recycling and Resource Conservation: Establish measures that encourage solid waste recycling.
+Solid Waste Recycling and Resource Conservation: Support a culture of reducing waste, recycling, and reuse.

-Policy 2.2.1 UNIVERSITY-WIDE: A general recycling program for paper, aluminum, glass, etc. shall be instituted and recycling goals for proportions of materials recycled established.
+A general recycling program for paper, aluminum, glass, etc. shall be instituted and recycling goals for proportions of materials recycled established.
 All entities on campus (including food vendors/cafeterias, etc.) should be required to subscribe to this program and compliance with the program should be monitored on a regular basis.
 Work toward establishing this policy at Modesto A. Maidique Campus has been initiated by the Environmental Studies Program, and further efforts in this regard should be coordinated with it.
+See Element 9: General Infrastructure for additional recycling program goals, policies and objectives.

-Policy 2.2.2 UNIVERSITY-WIDE: State, regional and local standards for waste management shall be reviewed at least annually.
-Solid waste management on all campuses shall be in compliance with state, regional and local standards.
+State, regional, and local standards for waste management shall be reviewed at least annually.
+Solid waste management on all campuses shall be in compliance with state, regional, and local standards.

-- Policy 2.2.3 UNIVERSITY-WIDE: The University shall contract with a licensed recycling contractor to provide for the collection for recycling, at minimum, of paper, aluminum, plastic, glass and newspapers.
-Separate refuse containers, as called for by the recycling contractor, shall be made available in all buildings, courtyards, in open space areas, etc. on both campuses.
-This program should be made compulsory on a campus-wide basis. - Policy 2.2.4 UNIVERSITY-WIDE: Where feasible, recycled paper products shall be purchased for University use, including those used in food service. - Objective 2.3 Energy Conservation and Efficiency: Develop a program to conserve and appropriately use energy that includes development of a Climate Action Plan (a responsibility as a signatory of the American College and University Presidents Climate Commitment) and strategies to meet USGBC standards for LEED Silver certification. - Policy 2.3.1 UNIVERSITY-WIDE: Retrofit existing buildings with energy-conserving lighting fixtures.
+The University shall contract with a licensed recycling contractor to provide for the collection for recycling, at minimum, of paper, aluminum, plastic, glass, and paper.
+Separate refuse containers, as called for by the recycling contractor, shall be made available in all buildings, courtyards, open space areas, etc. on all campuses.

+Where feasible, recycled paper products shall be purchased for University use, including those used in food service.

+Energy Conservation and Efficiency:

+Develop a program to conserve and appropriately use energy including implementation of the Climate Action Plan (a responsibility as a signatory of the American College and University Presidents Climate Commitment) and strategies to meet USGBC standards to target LEED Gold or equivalent as a minimum requirement.

+Retrofit existing buildings with energyconserving lighting fixtures.
 Require all new buildings to be equipped with energy efficient lighting devices.
-Design new buildings to take maximum advantage of available natural lighting. - Policy 2.3.2 UNIVERSITY-WIDE: Where feasible, buildings on campus shall be fitted with devices to automatically reduce energy use in rooms and buildings not in use, including programmable thermostats for air conditioners and sensors that automatically turn off lights. - Policy 2.3.3 UNIVERSITY-WIDE: Investigate the possibility of using "non-traditional" energy sources on campus.
-Such alternatives could include the use of solar power for lighting parking lots, etc. - Policy 2.3.4 UNIVERSITY-WIDE: Provide energy conservation design in new and renovated buildings per USGBC LEED Silver criteria as minimum level of performance.
+Design new buildings to take maximum advantage of available natural lighting.

+Where feasible, buildings on campus shall be fitted with devices to automatically reduce energy use in rooms and buildings not in use, including programmable thermostats for air conditioners and sensors that automatically turn off lights.

+Expand opportunities on campus for renewable energy sources, including use of photovoltaic panels.
+Consider developing a program for retrofitting PV panels on existing buildings during re-roofing projects.

+Provide energy conservation design in new and renovated buildings per USGBC LEED Gold criteria as minimum level of performance.
+This page has been left intentionally blank